saml1087/github-tutorial/README.md

 ---
 ## Repository Setup
-Go to github
+Go to github and log in or create account.
 Make a repository by clicking the `+` and then clicking `Create Repository` .
-Afterwards, copy the SSH key, and paste it using `git remote add origin URL` After having the same directory as the one that you created in github, you would be able to make a repository and push files .
+Afterwards, copy the SSH key, and paste it using `git remote add origin URL` After having the same directory as the one that you created in github, you would be able to make a repository and push files by using `Git push`.

 ---